flutter/website/src/docs/perf/app-size.md

 ## Breaking down the size

-Starting in Flutter version 1.22 and DevTools starting in version 0.9.1, a size analysis tool is included to help developers understand the breakdown of the release build of their application.
+Starting in Flutter version 1.22 and DevTools version 0.9.1, a size analysis tool is included to help developers understand the breakdown of the release build of their application.